Donovan-Lab-at-ASU/Lab_Management/coding_computing/github/Step_02_Getting_started_with_GitHub.md

 Creating a repository or repo on GitHub is very straightforward.
-Once it’s created you can clone it and connect it to your RStudio to start working on your project, or if you’ve already started a project, copy over the project files onto the repository.
+Once it’s created you can clone it and connect it to your RStudio to start working on your project.
+Or if you’ve already started a project, copy over the project files onto the repository.

 ### a.
 Creating a repo on GitHub